syncfusion-content/javascript-docs/js/Spreadsheet/Undo-Redo.md

 ## Undo the last action

-Undo reverses the last action you performed with spreadsheet.
+Undo reverses the last action you performed with Spreadsheet.
 You can do this by following ways.

 * Use Undo button of HOME tab in ribbon.
 * Use "Ctrl + Z" key.

 ## Redo the action

-Redo reverses the last undo action you performed with spreadsheet.
+Redo reverses the last undo action you performed with Spreadsheet.
 You can do this by following ways.

 * Use Redo button of HOME tab in ribbon.
 * Use "Ctrl + Y" key.